miqqie/ELT-Project/4_data_validation.md

 But given the relatively small number out of about 99000 orders, these rows can be dropped during the data analysis section.

+The full set of tests can be found in 4ii_schema.yml